VSC-NeuroPilot/node.ts-image/.github/README.md

 ### Other container images

-Refer to the `NeuroPilot container directory` for pre-configured container images with other languages.
+Refer to the `Container templates` topic on the NeuroPilot Docs for pre-configured container images with other languages.